What is a Crossbite?

 We all breathe through our mouths from time to time.
 In some rare cases during development, children breathe through their mouths all the time instead of through their noses.

 This is usually due to other complications such as enlarged tonsils.

 When we breathe through our nose, our tongue rests on the upper palate and during development this assists in growing the jaw laterally.
 However, when we breathe through our mouths, the tongue moves away from the palate, hindering this growth.

 The best time for fixing a crossbite is as a child or teenager, but there are treatment options available to adults.

 Correcting a crossbite involves adjusting the teeth, palate or jaw with orthodontic appliances.

 An orthodontist attaches a device that is placed on the palate and attached to the upper teeth that gradually widens the upper palate by the regular turns of a special key on the device.

 A device that adults can wear at night to widen the upper palate when only minimal expansion is needed.

 A surgeon conducts a surgical procedure to intentionally break the jaw bone in several places, and after surgery, the patient wears a custom-made device.

-For more information on orthodontic treatments to correct misaligned bites, visit I Song Orthodontics in Berkeley.
+For more information on orthodontic treatments to correct misaligned bites, and specifically fixing a crossbite, visit I Song Orthodontics in Berkeley.
 At I Song, your smile is in good hands.